k-vyn/framer-ios-kit/README.md

 # iOS Kit for FramerJS

-iOS Kit was created to make prototyping iOS fast and easy without compromising the quality or customization options that Framer is so good at.
+iOS Kit was created to make prototyping iOS fast and easy without compromising the quality or customization options.

 There are three core pieces that make up iOS Kit.
 There is the foundational elements that help iOS Kit mold to devices.
-There is also the rich component library that’ll save you time, and finally there’s the supporting functions that help power the foundation & components, but are opened up so that you may find value in them by themselves.
+There is the component library that’ll save you time by providing native iOS offerings, and then there’s the supporting functions that help power the foundation & components.

 ## Setup
 To setup the kit, add the iOSKit.coffee file to your modules folder in your project.